This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-These hoses gently deliver water directly to your plants’ roots, saving up to 70% water.
+These specialized gardening tools deliver water directly to plant roots, conserving up to 70% more water than traditional garden hoses.

 7. Organic Orchid Potting Bark Mix